 In these next two images, you see a 2x4 Travertine subway tile combined with a decorative band of Crossville Modern Mythology tile.

 In this kitchen renovation, we replaced the countertops with Giallo Ornamental granite and the cabinets with Fabuwood Cherry Cabinets.

-In a related interpretation, here's 3 x 6 Subway tile with 1 x 1 glass mosaic band.
+In a related interpretation, here's a 3 x 6 Subway tile with a 1 x 1 glass mosaic band.
 The decorative elements capture the variation you see in the countertop.